isomerpages/moe-chuachukangsec/_learning-in-cckss/Departments/Humanities.md

 variant: tiptap
 ---
 <h4><strong>About the Department</strong></h4>
-<p>The Humanities Department comprises of the History, Geography, Social
+<p>The Humanities Department comprises of the Social Studies, Geography,
-Studies, Principles of Accounts and Elements of Business Skills units.
+History, Principles of Accounts and Elements of Business Skills units.
-The Humanities Department aims to develop, among CCKSians, inquiry-oriented learning dispositions that will allow them to make sense of the complexities of societal issues that they will encounter.</p>
+The Humanities Department aims to develop in CCKSians, inquiry-oriented learning dispositions that will allow them to make sense of the complexities of the societal issues that they will encounter in the future.</p>
 <h4><strong>Teaching &amp; Learning Approaches</strong></h4>
-<p>Our key teaching and learning approach is adopted in line with the aim
+<p>The department's key teaching and learning approach is adopted in line
-to help students become inquiry-oriented learners.
-As such the department adopts an inquiry-based approach towards teaching and learning to enable students to reach for deeper and enduring understanding of concepts through their own discovery and reasoning.</p>
+with the aim to help students become inquiry-oriented learners.
+As such, the department adopts an inquiry-based approach towards teaching and learning to enable students to reach for deeper and enduring understanding of concepts through their own discovery and reasoning.</p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/Screenshot_2025_01_12_191409.png">
 </div>